hazelcast/hazelcast/hazelcast-documentation/src/Map-MapListener.md

     }
 ...
 ```
-A map listener runs on the event threads which are also used by the other listeners, e.g. the collection listeners and pub/sub message listeners.
-This means, the entry listeners can access to other partitions.
-Consider this when you run long tasks since listening to those tasks may cause the other map/event listeners to starve.
+A map listener runs on the event threads that are also used by the other listeners: for example, the collection listeners and pub/sub message listeners.
+This means that the entry listeners can access other partitions.
+Consider this when you run long tasks, since listening to those tasks may cause the other map/event listeners to starve.